-How to Get Into Middlebury College: Admissions Data & Strategies
+How to Get Into Middlebury: Acceptance Rate & Strategies

-Situated in scenic Addison County, Vermont, Middlebury College is consistently ranked in the top 10 liberal arts schools in the United States.
-While not quite as selective as the likes of Amherst, Swarthmore, or Bowdoin, Middlebury still has extremely high standards for prospective applicants and rejects more than 80% of those who apply.
+Situated in scenic Addison County, Vermont, Middlebury College is consistently ranked as one of the top 10 liberal arts schools in the United States.
+While not quite as selective as the likes of Amherst, Swarthmore, or Bowdoin, Middlebury has extremely high standards for prospective applicants and rejects about 90% of those who apply.
+Middlebury has always been a selective institution, but the acceptance rate has dropped to new lows in recent years.

 To give future Middlebury applicants a better sense of their admissions chances, this blog will cover the following topics:

-• Middlebury College’s Class of 2025 acceptance rate
+• Middlebury College’s Class of 2029 acceptance rate (plus how to predict your chances with our free admissions calculator)

-• SAT, ACT, and class rank of accepted Middlebury College applicants
+• SAT/ACT score range of accepted Middlebury College applicants

 • A look at the demographics of current Middlebury College undergraduates

-• The percent of accepted students that attend the Middlebury College (yield rate)
+• The percentage of accepted students who attend Middlebury College (yield rate)

 • Tips for applying to Middlebury College